 This course provides instruction and assistance to students in preparing for the American Heart Association's Pediatric Advanced Cardiac Support Provider Course.
 PAL'S covers course topics of pediatric advanced cardiac life support, as well as assessment and management of the pediatric patient with regards to respiratory emergencies and shock.

 ECP 245 Clinical II

-Term: (S) Proroquisito: Consent of inc
+Term: (S) Prerequisite: Consent of instructor